d8euAI8sMs/tip-3-tracking/README.md

 ## About

-Video tracking using the Lucas-Kanade tracking method.
+Video tracking using the SIFT tracking method.

 ## Status and Artifacts